 The Platinum plan annual subscription starts at $2,035/year and includes everything in the Gold plan, plus:

 - Advanced item pricing

-The Diamond plan starts at $3,825/year and includes everything in the Platinum plan, plus:
+The Diamond plan monthly subscription starts at $4,020/year and includes everything in the Platinum plan, plus:

 - Assisted payroll ($1 per employee per pay period)

 QuickBooks Enterprise also offers hosted plans.
 These plans are billed by the month and include the features listed above as well as automatic upgrades and data recovery.
 The Gold with Hosting plan starts at $180/month.
 The Platinum with Hosting plan starts at $215/month.
 The Diamond with Hosting plan starts at $379/month.

 There are a few extra add-ons for QuickBooks Enterprise:

 - Intuit Field Service Management: With your QuickBooks Enterprise purchase, you receive a free Intuit Field Management subscription for a single user.